 The A.B.A. is taking advantage of IBIE to address the group’s top priority for the past 1.5 years — the tight labor market.
 Mr. MacKie said the situation has escalated from “red hot” to “near crisis.”

 Partnership with USO

 As part of its efforts, the A.B.A. and the Baking Industry Alliance is working with United Service Organizations (USO) to showcase baking as an attractive career.

 On Sept.
-10, senior leadership from USO will be at IBIE accompanied by representatives from Nevada and Washington Pathfinder sites.
+10, senior leadership from USO was at IBIE accompanied by representatives from Nevada and Washington Pathfinder sites.

 “On the show floor, equipment makers will give them a sense of what the baking industry does,” Mr. MacKie said ahead of the tour.
 “If you talk to the average person, baking is what you do next to grandma.
 When they see the equipment, it will blow their mind.”

 Other baking industry issues have taken on a heightened level of urgency, Mr. MacKie said.